zeroc-ice/ice/distribution/src/windows/vc80/doc/README.txt

 Some demo directories contain README files if additional requirements are necessary.

-This distribution includes examples for intergrating Ice with databases other than BerkeleyDB.
+This distribution includes examples for integrating Ice with databases other than Berkeley DB.
 These examples are not included in the demo.sln file mentioned above.
-If you want to build these demos you must either
+If you want to build these demos you must do one of the following:

-1. Add the demo project files located in the demo\Database subdirectoris to the demo solution and build from there.
+1. Add the demo project files located in the demo\Database subdirectories to the demo solution and build from there.

 2. Build demos using the Microsoft Makefile processor, NMAKE.
 Under the "Microsoft Visual Studio 2005" entry in your "Start" menu, click on the "Visual Studio Tools" submenu and select "Visual Studio 2005 Command Prompt".
 In this command prompt window, change to the appropriate demo directory and run "nmake /f Makefile.mak".
    For example:

    cd <Ice installation root directory>\demo\Database nmake /f Makefile.mak.